+There was no change in our internal control over financial reporting that occurred during the fiscal quarter ended September 30, 2021 covered by this Quarterly Report on Form 10-Q that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+The material weakness discussed below was remediated during the quarter ended September 30, 2021.

+Remediation of a Material weakness in Internal Control over Financial Reporting

-There was no change in our internal control over financial reporting that occurred during the fiscal quarter of 2021 covered by this Quarterly Report on Form 10-Q that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting as the circumstances that led to the restatement of the financial statements had not yet been identified.
-However, as management has identified a material weakness in our internal control over financial reporting with respect to the classification of the Company's Warrants as components of equity instead of as liabilities, as well as the related determination of the fair value of warrant liabilities, additional paid-in capital and accumulated deficit, and related financial disclosures, the Company intends to address this material weakness by enhancing its processes to identify and appropriately apply applicable accounting requirements to better evaluate its research and understanding of the nuances of the complex accounting standards that apply to its financial statements.
-The Company's current plans include providing enhanced access to accounting literature, research materials and documents and increased communication among its personnel and third-party professionals with whom it consults regarding complex accounting applications.
-The Company has also retained the services of a valuation expert to assist in valuation analysis of the Warrants on a quarterly basis.
+We recognize the importance of the control environment as it sets the overall tone for the Company and is the foundation for all other components of internal control.
+Consequently, we designed and implemented remediation measures to address the material weakness previously identified and enhance our internal control over financial reporting.
+In light of the material weakness, we enhanced our processes to identify and appropriately apply applicable accounting requirements to better evaluate and understand the nuances of the complex accounting standards that apply to our financial statements, including providing enhanced access to accounting literature, research materials and documents and increased communication among our personnel and third-party professionals with whom we consult regarding complex accounting applications.
+The foregoing actions, which we believe remediated the material weakness in internal control over financial reporting, were completed as of the date of June 30, 2021.

-PART II - OTHER INFORMATION
+PART II-OTHER INFORMATION